opencomputeproject/Security/SecureFirmwareDevelopmentBestPractices.md

 This document contains recommendations across multiple use cases and pulls information from many sources, including the experiences of the authors.
 Please use it as a resource for your own requirements, designs, and other project specific needs.

 Additional contributions to this document are most welcome.
-Please use **TODO: Link to Github **to submit your suggestions, or to fork it and create your own customized version.
+Please submit your suggestions, or fork it and create your own customized version.

 ---